sayak-chak/cms-api/README.md

 ## Features

-- Modular monolith CMS API - modules can be easily extended into modules if needed
+- Modular monolith CMS API - modules can be easily extended into microservices if needed
 - Highly customizable
 - Secure
 - Built to scale